kderme/gsoc/blog/rqlite-test.md

 write to the new leader <br>
 read from old leader <br>

 Unfortunately the election from the two nodes always takes more than 500ms.
-We are not quite sure why this happens, but no option we tried made the election faster.
-The old leader didn't respond with the stale read, but instead returned NotLeader.
+This is an intentional delay, caused to make sure that the leader lease time has expired before any other leader is elected.
+As a result, the old leader didn't respond with the stale read, but instead returned NotLeader.

 Since, the leader lease timeouts, we thought that it would help if we actually pause the old leader, so that it does not hear any timeout.
 So we added pause and resume on our tests: